 While operating his construction company, the sole owner established a Profit Sharing 401(k) Plan for the benefit of his numerous employees.
-Almost six years later, the company filed for bankruptcy under Chapter 7 of the Bankruptcy Code, after which one of his employees requested payment for the money he had invested during the life of the plan.
+Almost six years later, the company filed for bankruptcy under Ch.
+7 of the Bankruptcy Code; after which, one of its employees requested payment for the money he had invested during the life of the plan.

 “[T]o the extent it is judicially determined that the Trustee/Custodian has failed to exercise the care, skill, prudence and diligence under the circumstances then prevailing that a prudent person acting in a like capacity and familiar with such matters would use in the conduct of an enterprise of a like character with like aims.”